vanGoghhh/tp/docs/DeveloperGuide.md

    1. Prerequisites: The `personaddressbook.json` and `jobaddressbook.json` json file exists in the application directory.
 The application is able to launch without error.

-   1. Test case: Insert glibberish and incorrect syntax into the json file `personaddressbook.json` from the application directory.<br>
+   1. Test case: Insert gibberish and incorrect syntax into the json file `personaddressbook.json` from the application directory.<br>
       Expected:  The application launches normally.
 The list of candidates will be reset to the sample data.

-   1. Test case: Insert glibberish and incorrect syntax into the json file `jobaddressbook.json` from the application directory.<br>
+   1. Test case: Insert gibberish and incorrect syntax into the json file `jobaddressbook.json` from the application directory.<br>
       Expected:  The application launches normally.
 The list of candidates will be reset to the sample data.

    1. Other data files to try: `config.json`, `preferences.json`<br>